 Cash and Other Compensation

-Our named executive officers and other personnel who conduct our business are employees of our Manager.
-Accordingly, we do not pay or accrue any salaries or bonuses to our officers.
+Our named executive officers and other personnel who conduct our business are employees of our Manager or its affiliates.
+Accordingly, we do not pay or accrue any salaries or bonuses for our officers.

 Equity-Based Compensation